[Looking for Charlie's main web site?]

 Monitoring ColdFusion web server connectors, more on Tomcat 'Status Workers'

-(Update in 2018: The original 2015 Adobe post that I refer to was somehow lost in the move to Adobe's portal in 2017.
-The URL offered in my opening paragraphs is in fact a republication in 2018 of that original post.
-For the sake of posterity, you can still find the original post at the archive.org version from 2016, but I'll note that the content is identical.)
+(Update in 2018: The original 2015 Adobe post that I refer to, written by Chinoy, was somehow lost in the move to Adobe's portal in 2017.
+The URL offered in my opening paragraphs is in fact a republication in 2018 of that original post, shown as being by Saurav, who recovered it.
+The content is otherwise identical, but for the sake of completeness/posterity you can still find the original post at the archive.org version from 2016.)

 What is the web server connector and why should I care to monitor it?

-It may help some readers to explain that the web server connector is the means by which requests get from your web server (IIS, Apache, etc.) to CF. In CF9 and earlier, it was a JRun connector.
+It may help some readers to explain that the web server connector is the traditional means by which requests get from your web server (IIS or Apache) to CF. In CF9 and earlier, it was a JRun connector.
 In CF10 and above, it's a Tomcat connector.
+Specifically the Tomcat AJP connector.
+(And for the sake of completeness, Adobe briefly even offered an AJP connector for nginx, but that was not supported for long.)

-While for most folks the connector is something they may never know or worry about, for others it's been a bane of their existence especially since moving to CF10 or 11 (for reasons outlined in comments in other Adobe blog posts, like ColdFusion 11 IIS Connector Tuning.)
+While for most folks the web server connector is something they may never know or worry about, for others it was something they had to care a lot about when initially moving to CF10 or 11 (for reasons outlined in comments in other Adobe blog posts, like ColdFusion 11 IIS Connector Tuning.)
+Thankfully, many of those initial issues have been resolved by various improvements Adobe has made over the years since.

-And so this "status worker" lightweight monitoring feature could be helpful for everyone running CF10 and 11 to consider.
+image of Status Worker monitor pageAnyway, this Tomcat "Status Worker" is lightweight monitoring feature could be helpful for everyone running CF to consider.
 I show here a portion of its report, as enabled on my own site just now.
 Some may recognize its output as looking a LOT like the Apache mod_status output.

 (Let me also clarify, at the outset, that this Status Worker is not at all a substitute for a full-fledged request monitoring tool, like the CF Enterprise Server Monitor, FusionReactor, or SeeFusion.
 It does NOT list all running requests, like those do.
 As you can see, the report on the right does not list running requests, though it does list at least a count of running requests.
 I show one in the image, indicated by the "busy" count showing "1", discussed further below.)